 New Zealand Companion Animal Register

-With this in mind in 2007 the six key members of the NZCAC, themselves each leading companion animal organisations, funded the creation of a dedicated New Zealand database for New Zealand microchipped pets.
+With this in mind in 2007 the six key members of CANZ, themselves each leading companion animal organisations, funded the creation of a dedicated New Zealand database for New Zealand microchipped pets.
 These six organisations would also become the stakeholders of the New Zealand Companion Animal Register (NZCAR) to oversee its progress in the future, and to manage any funds raised.
 The six stakeholders are: